 A major U.S. oil & gas firm was operating its heat exchangers on a set maintenance schedule, taking them offline every few months for cleaning.
 But this resulted in inefficiency and incurred unnecessary cost.

-Predicting end-of-cycle (EOC) for a heat exchanger due to fouling is a constant challenge faced by refineries.
-Proactively predicting when a heat exchanger needs to be cleaned enables risk-based maintenance planning and optimization of processing rates, operating costs, and maintenance costs.
-Before using Seeq, the engineer had to manually combine data entries in a spreadsheet and spend hours/days formatting and filtering the content or removing non-relevant data when necessary (for example when equipment was out-of-service).
+The refinery was interested in enabling risk-based heat exchanger maintenance planning and optimization of processing rates, operating costs, and maintenance costs.
+Before using Seeq, the engineers had to manually combine data entries in a spreadsheet and spend hours if not days formatting and filtering the content and removing non-relevant data (for example, when equipment was out of service).

-Utilizing the Seeq Formula Tool to monitor heat exchanger performance in the place of time-consuming spreadsheets will eliminate weeks of work for engineers, freeing them up to perform other valuable company tasks.
-The same formulas can be applied to many other exchangers, so users can focus on other continuous improvement projects instead of continually monitoring many spreadsheets.
-Millions of dollars could be saved per year as a result of improved turnaround planning and other improvement opportunities.
+The analysis was scaled out to monitor other heat exchangers at the refinery and other sites.
+Using Seeq to monitor heat exchanger performance in place of time-consuming spreadsheets eliminated weeks of work for engineers, freeing them up to perform other valuable tasks.
+The refinery expects to save millions of dollars per year as a result of improved turnaround planning and other improvement opportunities.